 - 1. Persistent/severe Class III offenses

 - 2. Weapon not expellable

 - 3. Threat against a school employee

 - 4. Burglary of a motor vehicle on campus

+- 5. Sells, gives, or delivers to another person or possesses or uses an e-cigarette.

-- 5. Gives, delivers, possesses, uses or under the influence of a controlled or simulated controlled substance.
+- 6. Gives, delivers, possesses, uses or under the influence of a controlled or simulated controlled substance.

-- 6. Gives or abuses over-the-counter or prescription medications, nutritional supplements, dietary supplements, etc. (may be considered a Class III offense at the discretion of the principal)
+- 7. Gives or abuses over-the-counter or prescription medications, nutritional supplements, dietary supplements, etc. (may be considered a Class III offense at the discretion of the principal)

-- 7. Deliberate destruction of or tampering with computer data or networks of the MISD
+- 8. Deliberate destruction of or tampering with computer data or networks of the MISD

-- 8. Death threat verbal or written
+- 9. Death threat verbal or written

-- 9. Disruptive activity
+- 10. Disruptive activity

-- 10. Inappropriate sexual conduct
+- 11. Inappropriate sexual conduct

-- 11. Gives, delivers, sells, possesses, uses or is under the influence of an alcoholic beverage
+- 12. Gives, delivers, sells, possesses, uses or is under the influence of an alcoholic beverage

-- 12. Abuse of volatile chemical
+- 13. Abuse of volatile chemical

-- 13. Public lewdness or indecent exposure
+- 14. Public lewdness or indecent exposure

-- 14. Retaliation against a school employee
+- 15. Retaliation against a school employee

-- 15. Assault bodily injury against someone other than a school district employee or volunteer
+- 16. Assault bodily injury against someone other than a school district employee or volunteer

-- 16. School related gang violence
+- 17. School related gang violence